dafny-lang/libraries/src/dafny/DafnyCore.md

 ## How to use the library

-One uses the library on the command-line by including a path to the library in the `--library` option.
+One uses the library on the command-line by including a path to the library as an argument to the `--library` option.

 At present, you must have a copy of the library in your file system to use the library.
 Either
 - obtain a release zip file from [the library github release page](https://github.com/dafny-lang/libraries/releases) and unzip it in a folder of your choice, or